RodrigoScola/vscode-text-objects/README.md

 -    rhs is not for assignign, but reassigning - DONE
 -    do inner rhs aswell - DONE
 -    finish the languages support - DONE

--    see if it works on tsx and jsx all the things (mainly conditionals)
+-    see if it works on tsx and jsx all the things (mainly conditionals) - DONE

 -    revise all selectors (remember to put the inner conditonal in the conditional)
 -    see if the todos are valid still